-- If no interpolationRestriction element is present, then any interpolation method is applicable to the coverage on hand; or - In presence of an interpolationRestriction element, only those interpolation methods may be meaningfully applied whose identifiers appear in an allowedInterpolation element; in case of an empty list this means that no interpolation is applicable at all.
+- If no interpolationRestriction element is present, then any interpolation method is applicable to the coverage on hand. - In presence of an interpolationRestriction element, only those interpolation methods may be meaningfully applied whose identifiers appear in an allowedInterpolation element; in case of an empty list this means that no interpolation is applicable at all.

-Note As selection of a particular interpolation method is at the discretion of the application processing a coverage, the interpolation behavior is not testable on the level of coverage definition and, therefore, cannot be put into a formal, testable requirement.
+Note As selection of a particular interpolation method is in the hands of the application processing a coverage, this is no testable behavior on the level of coverage definition and, therefore, cannot be put into a formal, testable requirement.

-Example In a XML encoding, the following constitutes a valid interpolation restriction (using OGC-defined URLs for identifying interpolation methods as defined in ISO 19123) indicating that nearest-neighbor and linear interpolation are admissible on the coverage on hand:
+Example In an XML encoding, the following constitutes a valid interpolation restriction (using OGCdefined URLs for identifying interpolation methods as defined in ISO 19123) indicating that nearestneighbor and linear interpolation are admissible on the coverage on hand: